 Can.
 1253 - The conference of bishops can determine more precisely the observance of fast and abstinence as well as substitute other forms of penance, especially works of charity and exercises of piety, in whole or in part, for abstinence and fast.

 Canon Law is very clear that each Episcopal Conference has the final word on the practice that is to be observed in a particular country.
-In Canada, the obligation is that we should fast and abstain from meat on Ash Wednesday and Good Friday and that every Friday in Lent is a day of fasting.
+In Canada, the obligation is that we should fast and abstain from meat on Ash Wednesday and Good Friday.
 On top of that, Fridays are days of abstinence from meat, but Catholics may substitute special acts of charity of piety on this day.
-(From the Canadian Conference of Catholic Bishops)
+(From the Canadian Conference of Catholic Bishops.)

 It’s clear to me, first, that from these paragraphs, there is no distinction or definition of what “abstinence” and “fasting are.”
 (I’ll get back to this later)